pmndrs/tunnel-rat/README.md

 <br />
 <br />

-A cross renderer portal that allows you to project from one place into another.
+A potentially cross renderer portal.
+It serves as a simple to means to project something from one place into another.
 Demo: https://codesandbox.io/s/basic-demo-forked-kxq8g

 ```jsx
 import tunnel from 'tunnel-rat'